getbraincloud/braincloud-docs/docs/api/2_capi/tournament/syscreatetournamenttemplate.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-tournamentCode | The unique tournament code to assign to the template configJson | Configuration data defining the tournament template
+tournamentCode | The unique tournament code to assign to the template. configJson | Configuration data defining the tournament template.
+Include entryType ("PLAYER" or "GROUP") to specify whether the tournament is for individual players or groups.

 ## Usage